-5 Getting to know your Optimus - features & capabilities
+5 Getting to know your instrument - features & capabilities

-The Optimus instruments are designed around a modular structure that allows an instrument to be upgraded and updated with new capabilities (functions), protecting your investment for the future.
+Optimus sound level meters are designed around a modular structure that allows an instrument to be upgraded and updated with new capabilities (functions), protecting your investment for the future.

-To check which capabilities your Optimus has, go to the general view on your Optimus / page 5 (and 6 on some models).
+To check which capabilities your instrument has, go to the general view/page 5 (6 on some models).
 This will list all the available capabilities on your device.

-Some options cannot be changed while the Optimus is measuring, and a message will appear on the screen warning you that the options 'cannot be changed while measuring'.
-Some menu choices are disabled while measuring, and will appear grey on the screen.
+Some options cannot be changed while the instrument is measuring, and a message will appear on the screen warning you that the options 'cannot be changed while measuring'.
+Some menu choices are disabled while measuring and will appear grey on the screen.